MX-techno/Key_Hunter_Max/README.md

 # Key_Hunter_Max
-search for bitcoin keys, wallet files, seed phrases in any files
+#Search for bitcoin keys, wallet files, seed phrases in any files.
 ____
 To start, you can use programs VS Code or PyCharm.
 Python must also be installed on the computer.
 You can configure some options in the program.